Brent Johnson Sells 8,000 Shares of Iradimed Corp (NASDAQ:IRMD) Stock

 - On Wednesday, November 20th, Brent Johnson sold 6,000 shares of Iradimed stock.
 The stock was sold at an average price of $23.42, for a total value of $140,520.00.

-Iradimed (NASDAQ:IRMD) last announced its quarterly earnings results on Wednesday, October 30th.
-The medical equipment provider reported $0.20 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.13 by $0.07.
+Iradimed (NASDAQ:IRMD) last released its quarterly earnings data on Wednesday, October 30th.
+The medical equipment provider reported $0.20 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.13 by $0.07.
+The firm had revenue of $9.96 million for the quarter, compared to the consensus estimate of $9.85 million.
 Iradimed had a net margin of 22.51% and a return on equity of 16.24%.
-The firm had revenue of $9.96 million for the quarter, compared to analyst estimates of $9.85 million.
-On average, analysts forecast that Iradimed Corp will post 0.7 earnings per share for the current fiscal year.
+Research analysts anticipate that Iradimed Corp will post 0.7 EPS for the current fiscal year.

-Several equities research analysts have recently weighed in on the company.
-Zacks Investment Research raised Iradimed from a “hold” rating to a “buy” rating and set a $26.00 target price on the stock in a research report on Saturday, October 26th.
-BidaskClub raised Iradimed from a “sell” rating to a “hold” rating in a report on Friday, December 13th.
-Finally, ValuEngine upgraded shares of Iradimed from a “hold” rating to a “buy” rating in a research note on Thursday, December 12th.
+A number of research firms have recently issued reports on IRMD.
+Zacks Investment Research raised Iradimed from a “hold” rating to a “buy” rating and set a $26.00 price objective for the company in a research report on Saturday, October 26th.
+BidaskClub upgraded Iradimed from a “sell” rating to a “hold” rating in a research note on Friday, December 13th.
+Finally, ValuEngine raised Iradimed from a “hold” rating to a “buy” rating in a report on Thursday, December 12th.

-Several hedge funds have recently modified their holdings of IRMD.
-Tower Research Capital LLC TRC increased its position in shares of Iradimed by 109.3% during the third quarter.
-Tower Research Capital LLC TRC now owns 2,024 shares of the medical equipment provider’s stock worth $42,000 after purchasing an additional 1,057 shares in the last quarter.
-Strs Ohio boosted its position in shares of Iradimed by 7.5% in the 2nd quarter.
-Strs Ohio now owns 20,100 shares of the medical equipment provider’s stock valued at $411,000 after purchasing an additional 1,400 shares during the period.
-Morgan Stanley boosted its position in shares of Iradimed by 14.3% in the 2nd quarter.
-Morgan Stanley now owns 13,118 shares of the medical equipment provider’s stock valued at $268,000 after purchasing an additional 1,637 shares during the period.
-Northern Trust Corp grew its stake in Iradimed by 2.5% during the 2nd quarter.
-Northern Trust Corp now owns 73,296 shares of the medical equipment provider’s stock worth $1,499,000 after buying an additional 1,765 shares during the last quarter.
-Finally, State Street Corp grew its stake in Iradimed by 3.9% during the 3rd quarter.
-State Street Corp now owns 57,538 shares of the medical equipment provider’s stock worth $1,209,000 after buying an additional 2,136 shares during the last quarter.
-26.40% of the stock is currently owned by institutional investors.
+Several hedge funds have recently made changes to their positions in IRMD.
+Tower Research Capital LLC TRC grew its stake in Iradimed by 109.3% in the 3rd quarter.
+Tower Research Capital LLC TRC now owns 2,024 shares of the medical equipment provider’s stock valued at $42,000 after buying an additional 1,057 shares during the last quarter.
+HM Payson & Co. bought a new stake in shares of Iradimed during the second quarter worth approximately $89,000.
+Barclays PLC boosted its holdings in shares of Iradimed by 88.3% during the third quarter.
+Barclays PLC now owns 5,352 shares of the medical equipment provider’s stock worth $113,000 after acquiring an additional 2,509 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in shares of Iradimed by 34.0% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 10,500 shares of the medical equipment provider’s stock valued at $215,000 after purchasing an additional 2,666 shares during the last quarter.
+Finally, Marshall Wace LLP acquired a new position in shares of Iradimed in the first quarter valued at approximately $241,000.
+26.40% of the stock is owned by institutional investors and hedge funds.

 Iradimed Company Profile